SkafteNicki/dtu_mlops/s7_deployment/apis.md

         # add anything else you application needs to be able to run
         ```

-    2. Next create a `Dockerfile` with the following content
+    2. Next, create a `Dockerfile` with the following content

         ```Dockerfile
         FROM python:3.9